danimelsz/PrepDyn/README.md

-# prepDyn
+# prepDyn: Preprocessing sequences for dynamic homology

 A collection of Python scripts to facilitate the preprocessing of input sequences to dynamic homology.

-In dynamic homology, data are typically preprocessed to distinguish differences in sequence length resulting from missing data or insertion-deletion events.
-However, previous empirical studies using POY/PhyG manually preprocessed missing data with varying approaches.
-Here we demonstrate that coding missing data with dashes (–) or IUPAC Ns increase tree costs and are biologically inappropriate.
-Although inserting pound signs (#) around blocks of missing data has been a common solution, it reduces the severity of homology tests and precludes the discovery of the optimal tree.
-Therefore, missing data should be coded with question marks (?) to minimize tree costs, whereas pound signs should be inserted only on highly conserved regions.
-To balance time complexity and severity of homology test, we propose a heuristic to successively partition data.
-All procedures are implemented in a collection of Python scripts to facilitate the preprocessing of input sequences to POY/PhyG.
+In dynamic homology, data should be preprocessed to distinguish differences in sequence length resulting from missing data or insertion-deletion events to avoid grouping from artifacts.
+However, previous empirical studies using POY/PhyG manually preprocessed data with varying approaches.
+Here we present **prepDyn**, a collection of Python scripts to facilitate the preprocessing of input sequences to POY/PhyG.
+The four steps are (1) data collection from GenBank, (2) trimming, (3) identification of missing data, and (4) successive partitioning.

+Copyright (C) Daniel Y. M. Nakamura 2025

 ## Installation

+The two dependencies that should be installed beforehand by the user are:
+- Python v.
+3.10.9 (including *argparse*, *ast*, *csv*, *importlib*, *re*, *StringIO*, *subprocess*, *sys*, *tempfile*, and *time*, which are usually part of recent versions of Python).
+- MAFFT v.
+7.5.2 (or later), installed in $PATH as 'mafft'.

+Other dependencies are the following Python modules that will be automatically installed by prepDyn (if already installed, they will only be loaded):
+- Bio (including *AlignIO*, *Entrez*, *SeqIO*, *Align*)
+- matplotlib
+- numpy
+- termolor

 ## Usage

+If you have questions, send a message using **GitHub issues**.

 ## Citation